mahoney1/docs/animaltracking-tutorial.md

 Once again, the data we're interested in our Dashboard app are the 'new registrations' and separately, the 'Blockchain Events' table.

-1. Switch to your React Dashboard browser tab launched earlier - all the data/records we're interested in contains a grey/blue 'lock' icon
+1. Switch to your React Dashboard browser tab launched earlier - once again,  the data/records we're interested in contains a grey/blue 'lock' icon indicating its from the blockchain network -  the Dashboard will momentarily refresh the new query data and events from earlier.

-2. Check that the refreshed list of new SHEEPGOAT registrations - these are the list of registrations extracted by the IBP Query client above.
+2. Check that the refreshed list of new SHEEPGOAT registrations - these are the list of registrations extracted by the IBP Query client above and prefixed "IBP-" for clarity.

-3. Scroll down to 'Recent Blockchain Events' - these represent our 4 IBP blockchain events (one from `setupdemo`, one from `register` and one each from `quarantine` and `assigninspection`) emitted by the `animaltracking-ts` Contract instantiated on channel `channel1` in IBP SaaS and which were picked up by our IBP Contract Listener above.
+3. Scroll down to 'Recent Blockchain Events' - these represent our 4 IBP blockchain events (one from `setupdemo`, one from `register` and one each from `quarantine` and `assigninspection`) emitted by the `animaltracking-ts` Contract, instantiated on channel `channel1` in IBP SaaS (or however you configured it in `clientCfg.json`) and which were picked up by our IBP Contract Listener above.

 Well done!
 You've now completed this second and final section of the tutorial.